zhiqiangzhongddu/HC-GNN/README.md

 # Hierarchical Message-Passing Graph Neural Networks

-Implementation of the first implementation model (HC-GNN).
+Code of the first practical model (HC-GNN).

 ### Required packages
 The code has been tested running under Python 3.7.3. with the following packages installed (along with their dependencies):